Stripped (Christina Aguilera album): Critical reception

+Dotmusics Ian Watson gave the album a high score (eight out of ten points), and commented, "Forget all you know about Christina Aguilera.
+She's discovered sex, rebellion, rock'n'roll and, at one amazing instant, drum'n'bass."
+He also added that Aguilera's voice "can shatter planets".
 In a negative review, The Village Voice criticized the album as a "nü-Mariah on mood stabilizers, extended with pseudo-pastiches of semi-popular songs".
 Todd Burns for Stylus Magazine was also negative toward the album, giving it an "F" score and wrote: "in between ten to twelve mediocre/good songs, we have eight to ten songs that would be better served as B-sides".
 Q provided a two-out-of-five-stars rating and commented that "Sadly, bra-burning rhetoric and gospel warbling make poor substitutes for addictive songs".
-AllMusic's editor Stephen Thomas Erlewine also wrote a negative review, commenting that the album is "the sound of an artist who was given too much freedom too early and has no idea what to do with it".
-Writing for The New York Times, Jon Pareles also provided a negative review, commenting that Stripped "is a blast of excess that risks alienating Ms. Aguilera's old fans without luring new ones, and it's bursting with misguided energy".
+AllMusic's editor Stephen Thomas Erlewine also wrote a negative review, commenting that the album is "the sound of an artist who was given too much freedom too early and has no idea what to do with it", although later he changed his opinion, giving it a higher score (four stars out of five possible).
+Writing for The New York Times, Jon Pareles commented that Stripped "is a blast of excess that risks alienating Ms. Aguilera's old fans without luring new ones, and it's bursting with misguided energy".